Glossary

 What is Pendo?

-Pendo is a product experience platform built to elevate the world’s experience with software.
+Pendo is a software experience management platform built to elevate the world’s experience with software.